I recently caught a segment on NPR that revealed gripping reasons why giving up social media yields significant benefits for your mental health.

 I’d given up Facebook well over a year ago.
 I made the mistake of hopping back in just after the election to vent my frustrations.
-This only served to create deeper divides with my extended family.
+This only served to create deeper divides within my extended family.
 After a week of that nonsense, I gave up FB and haven’t looked back since.

-With lots of family and friends overseas, I can imagine how difficult her decision was to pull that plug.
+With lots of family and friends overseas, I can imagine how difficult she decided to pull that plug.
 But she’s since happily recaptured a long-lost reading habit, made possible by putting Facebook behind her.

-Think of this like a pregnancy test of sorts, to find out right away if Social Media addiction is helping or hurting you.
+Think of this as a pregnancy test of sorts, to find out right away if Social Media addiction is helping or hurting you.
 This is a wonderful way to avoid waiting until much later in life to find out.

 The Amazing No Regrets Home Test is simple to execute.
-All you have to do is imagine asking your future self, when you’re lying on your deathbed, whether you would regret not having spent more time on Facebook, Twitter, or Snap-chat throughout your life.
+All you have to do is imagine asking your future self, when you’re lying on your deathbed, whether you would regret not having spent more time on Facebook, Twitter, or Snapchat throughout your life.

 The test is free and there are no affiliate links here to warn you about.
 Give it a shot and let me know in the comments how it works for you.
 If the results are strong, I might just get a patent.

 Since I no longer have Facebook, Twitter, or much anything else on my cell phone that’s “social”, it’ll be an interesting challenge to keep up with my friends in the blogging community.
-My plan is to check in on Twitter for all of 5 minutes via my desktop each morning, during my writing window of 5AM to 6:30AM.
+I plan to check in on Twitter for 5 minutes via my desktop each morning, during my writing window of 5 AM to 6:30 AM.

 My personal Facebook account is getting ready for Halloween, all covered in cobwebs by now; eerily abandoned, like one’s future cubicle.
 The blog’s Facebook account is simply on auto-pilot.
 For all the hoopla about Facebook’s success, I’m still amazed at how clunky and non-intuitive that mess is.
 Won’t miss ya!

 Aziz Ansari has given up a lot more than I have apparently: No browser or email on his phone.
 Man.
-There’s always another, better monk out there.
+There’s always a better monk out there.
 For a Hollywood actor with a seemingly huge ego to feed (not of his own making – it’s just how Hollywood works), giving up social media has to be like going cold turkey for a drug addict.

 I heard you deleted the Internet from your phone.
 And that you deleted Twitter and Instagram and e-mail.
 No way that’s true, right?